Choosing binoculars for stargazing

 What to consider and look for in “Jumbo” binoculars

 Binoculars for gazing at the night sky are a specialty optic, often a first step for budding amateur astronomers who don’t want to commit to investing in the cost and time required to learn how to operate a telescope.
 They jokingly say two eyes (lens) are better than one (in a telescope).
 These jumbo binoculars let you see small things far away without a telescope.
-Here is how to choose and what features to consider for stargazing binoculars
+Here is how to choose and what features to consider for stargazing binoculars.

 A diehard amateur astronomer with a telescope probably won’t agree but looking skyward with one of these jumbo bad boys you’ll see some pretty amazing celestial stuff.
 If you’re lured to the night sky, you’ll learn they range in price upwards of $200 and require a sturdy tripod (about $100).
-The tripod is essential because the field glasses are heavy and you can’t hold them steady.
+The tripod is essential because the optics are heavy and you can’t hold them steady.
 You’ll find some of the large glasses sold with a tripod as a package in the $150 range.

 The jumbo package we use

 We have 20×80 giant binos (just under $200) with a sturdy old tripod we’ve used for photography for many years.
-These large binos come with a built-in adjustable bracket for east attachment to the tripod.
+These large binos come with a built-in adjustable bracket for easy attachment to the tripod.
 We added a plastic bracket to the front of the binoculars to hold a Red Dot finder.
 This setup gives us a good view of the night sky at a reasonable price.

 High powered binoculars have a narrow field of view so once the Red Dot finder is adjusted we just point the binoculars in the general direction of our target and then look for the target through the Red Dot which has a much wider field of view.
 When the Red Dot is on the target, we then look through the binos, and sure enough it’s there.